Frequently Asked

 Philidor is an independent risk infrastructure platform for DeFi yield markets.
 We provide systematic risk scoring, verified on-chain performance data, and transparent methodology across major lending and savings protocols.
 The platform is designed for capital allocators, fund managers, and institutional participants who need consistent, comparable risk metrics before deploying capital into on-chain yield.

 No. Philidor operates independently of all indexed protocols.
 We have no commercial relationships, revenue-sharing agreements, or advisory arrangements with any protocol team.
-Scores are produced deterministically by the Vector Risk Framework — protocols cannot pay for higher ratings or preferential placement.
+Scores are produced deterministically by the Vector Risk Framework.
+Protocols cannot pay for higher ratings or preferential placement.

 Protocol additions are evaluated quarterly based on TVL, code maturity, and user demand.